 The history of wine windows

 Buchette del vino have their origins in Tuscany, particularly in Florence, in the 16th century.
 At that time, Florentine noble families owned extensive vineyards and produced their own wine.
-Winemakers needed a way to sell their products safely directly to customers without having to rely on intermediaries.
+The winemakers needed a way to sell their products safely directly to customers without having to rely on intermediaries.
 Thanks to these windows, people could buy wine directly from the source.

 Sales were simple: the customer knocked on the window, handed the bottle or jug to the winemaker, who filled it with wine and returned it.
 This was the way of doing business, especially during plague epidemics, when hygiene was essential and personal contact was minimised.
 Some windows were even set up so that customers could pay for wine with coins that handed over in metal bowls dipped in vinegar to prevent the spread of disease.